Swissôtel Tallinn

-Swissôtel Tallinn is a hotel located in Tallinn, the capital of Estonia.
+Swissôtel Tallinn, known as the Tomimae commercial centre during construction, is a hotel located in Tallinn, the capital of Estonia.
 At a height of 117 metres (384 ft), it is among the tallest buildings in the Baltic States.

 It is managed by Swissôtel Hotels & Resorts and is part of the Tornimäe complex, located in the heart of Tallinn, which consists of the hotel and a residential building.

 The hotel internal structure is formed by 238 rooms and suites, 3 restaurants, 3 bars, a spa, and a fitness center.

 History

 The contract to build this hotel was signed in 2004.
 Construction took over 3 years to complete.
 The ceremonial opening of the hotel took place on December 10, 2007.

 The Tornimäe Towers were designed by Meeli Truu from Nord Projekt AS.
 The interior decorator was Meelis Press Architects.
 The Swissôtel Tallinn became a member of the Estonian Hotel and Restaurant Association in January 2010.